t-l-xin/ip/docs/README.md

 ### Add an Event task : `event`

-Describe the action and its outcome.
+User type `event group meeting /at 11/09/2021 0900` and Duke adds a Event task to the list.

-Example of usage: `event [TASK DESCRIPTION] /at [DD/MM/YYYY HHMM]`
+Example of usage: `event [TASK_DESCRIPTION] /at [DATE_OF_EVENT]`

 Expected outcome:

-Description of the outcome.
+Duke adds Event task to the task list and print the added status of the Event task.

 ```
 expected output